shashwatb14/ib-compsci/case_study/notes.md

 ## <a id="issues"></a> Social and ethical issues

+- Advantages:
+    - Sent to places that are too **dangerous for human rescue workers**
+    - Designed to assist humans, saving human rescue workers from **exhaustion and trauma**
+    - Robots can **gather feedback** from **mock deployments** that can be used to **train human rescue workers** about **safety and efficiency** in disaster management teams

+- However, robots **require large amounts of resources to build and maintain**, yet they may have **limited capability**

+- Hence, only **economically developed countries** can **afford to spend time and money** on building and using them

+- **Questions** regarding **social and ethical aspects** of using rescue robots:

+    > Should rescue robots be used to perform tasks that would be too dangerous for humans in a disaster or similarly unstable environment?

+    > Are robots safe?
+Who is accountable if a rescue robot causes harm to the person in need of help due to a miscalculation of the person's pose?

+    > Will survivors be comfortble being helped by a robot and not another compassionate human being?

 ## <a id="research"></a> Further research

+- [*`Sensor fusion models`*](#sensor-fusion-model) can be used in the future to provide **greater confidence and accuracy**

+- Making **multiple robots** that can work **collaboratively** will require the company to identify the **algorithms** that can be used to enable **collaboration** not just **between robots** but also with their **human operators**

+- Technologies like `intelligent network infrastructure` that can be **dynamically enhanced and extended** by `edge nodes` could serve as the **backbone**

+- The ability to be **connected in any place and at any time** would allow a necessary **level of autonomy** and **collective exchange of information** among robots, humans, infrastructure and related applications

+- However, this could require more **advanced [`edge computing`](#edge-computing)** and **distributed `machine learning`**

+- Building a rescuer `graphical user interface (GUI)` that could **map a disaster zone** in **real time** to prepare the human rescue team if they wanted to enter the zone

 ## <a id="challenges"></a> Challenges faced

+> Understanding how vSLAM navigates an environment with unknown obstacles and contours

+> Minimizing the time rescue robots spend scanning and learning an environment

+> Estimating the pose of people despite varying light and environment conditions and body-part or multiple-object occlusion

+> Updaing existing maps in a dynamically changing environment, such as an earthquake where rubble is still shifting

+> Developing an understanding of the ethical considerations of using autonomous robots in life-and-death situations

 ## <a id="terms"></a> Additional terminology